rancher/docs/content/k3s/latest/en/advanced/_index.md

 - [Running K3d (K3s in Docker) and docker-compose](#running-k3d-k3s-in-docker-and-docker-compose)
 - [Enabling legacy iptables on Raspbian Buster](#enabling-legacy-iptables-on-raspbian-buster)
 - [Experimental SELinux Support](#experimental-selinux-support)

+# Certificate Rotation

+By default, certificates in K3s expire in 12 months.

+If the certificates are expired or have fewer than 90 days remaining before they expire, the certificates are rotated when K3s is restarted.

 # Auto-Deploying Manifests